Starry False Solomon’s Seal – Native Plant of the Day 07/28/2017

 Photo from 5/31/2012.
 Location: Ponderosa State Park, Valley County, ID.

-More photos / info at the Maianthemum racemosum detail page.
+More info / photos at the Maianthemum stellatum detail page.

 This will likely be my last status update on wildflowers at The Pocket this season.
 The overstory is filling out, and the leafy understory is blocking what sun makes it through the leaves on the trees, so the spring ephemeral season is drawing to a close.
 From a species count – this time I counted 39 species blooming – it seems to be active, but most of those are in definite decline.
 This would be a particularly good time to come if you want to catch some of those species in fruit.
 The massive display of Bent White Trillium (Trillium flexipes) is still on, but it and most other species are past their peak.